Mike Hollis: Jacksonville Jaguars

-Hollis was signed as an undrafted free agent by the expansion Jacksonville Jaguars in the team's inaugural 1995 season.
-He played for the Jaguars for seven seasons, setting a number of the new club's kicking records.
+Buffalo Bills

 He was released following the 2001 season and was picked up by the Buffalo Bills, for whom he played for one season in 2002.

+New York Giants

 He was signed by the New York Giants in 2003, but missed the 2003 season after being placed on injured reserve after hurting his back, a problem he battled for several seasons.
 He never recovered from the injury and failed his physical in March 2004, ending his NFL career.

-NAL and later years
+Jacksonville Sharks

 After being retired from the NFL for almost 20 years, Hollis joined the Jacksonville Sharks in the NAL in 2022.
-Since his retirement from the NFL, Hollis has been staying in shape through his ProForm Kicking Academy where he teaches a very unique form of kicking and punting.
+Since his retirement from the NFL, Hollis has been staying in shape through his ProForm Kicking Academy where he teaches a unique form of kicking and punting.
 On June 6, 2022, Hollis was released by the Sharks.